dniael/worldlejavafx/README.md

 # worldlejavafx
-A clone intending to be as close as possible to the web country guessing game https://worldle.teuteuf.fr/
+A clone of web country guessing game https://worldle.teuteuf.fr/ made in Java